cezarpauna/TestRepoCreation/README.md

 # Local Coffee Shop

-Welcome to our Local Coffee Shop!

-We serve the best coffee in town, with a cozy environment for you to enjoy your favorite beverages.
+Welcome to the Local Coffee Shop, where we serve the best coffee in town!

+## Features
+- Stylish design
+- Interactive menu
+- Responsive layout

 ## Menu
 - Espresso